Top 5 Multi-Currency Accounts (From an Industry Insider)

 Revolut has been one of the fastest growing companies of the 21st century.

-Founded as recently as 2015, they surpassed a mammoth 30 million users worldwide in 2023, with 6.8 million of these in the UK.
+Founded as recently as 2015, they surpassed a mammoth 45 million users worldwide in 2024, with nearly 10 million of these in the UK.

 Known as the ‘financial super app’, Revolut has aimed to take on a much broader range of financial services than purely currency exchange.